UtahDave/salt-vagrant-lxc/README.rst

         True

 Note that there may be a master_minion running on the master.
-The master_minion will not be needed to complete this setup.
+The master_minion will be needed to complete this setup.
+The master_minion will restart the master after the orchestration step enables the master_job_cache and event_return configuration parameters in the master config file.

 Once minion1-3 are responding to a test.ping, use Salt Orchestration to start the Cassandra seeding process for the datacenter.
-Orchestration guarantees that the seed (minion1) is started before the nodes that depend on it for seeding DDL and data.
+Orchestration guarantees that the seed (minion1) is started before the nodes that depend on it for seeding DDL (schema) and data.

 Run the cassandra-seeding orchestration SLS file